oroinc/documentation/book/installation.rst

     secret (ThisTokenIsNotSoSecretChangeIt):
     installed (null):
     assets_version (null):
+    assets_version_strategy: time_hash

-The "database..." parameters are used to connect to the database
+- The "database..." parameters are used to connect to the database

-The "mailer..." parameters define settings used to deliver emails sent by the application
+- The "mailer..." parameters define settings used to deliver emails sent by the application

-The "websocket..." parameters define settings for the web UI
+- The "websocket..." parameters define settings for the web UI

-The "session_handler" value specifies the PHP `session handler`_ to be used
+- The "session_handler" value specifies the PHP `session handler`_ to be used

-The "locale" value is the fallback locale used as a last resort for `translations`_
+- The "locale" value is the fallback locale used as a last resort for `translations`_

-The "secret" value is used to generate `CSRF tokens`_
+- The "secret" value is used to generate `CSRF tokens`_

+- The "assets_version" parameter is used to bust the cache on assets by globally adding a query parameter to all rendered asset paths

+- The "assets_version_strategy" value defines the strategy used to generate the global assets version.
+The available values are:

+  - # null - the assets version stays unchanged
+  - # time_hash - a hash of the current time
+  - # incremental - the next assets version is the previous version incremented by one (e.g. 'ver1' -> 'ver2' or '1' -> '2')

 .. hint ::